-Videos have become a necessity in marketing plans industry-wide but, deciding which type of video is best to convey your branded message is the tricky part.
-From the start, it’s important to consider who your audience is, what message you want to get across to them, where your video will be published, and most importantly, the overall goal of your video.
-Whether you’re hiring a production company or creating the video in-house, one of the first things you should decide on is animation vs. live action video.
-This post will provide insight on the comparison between animation and live action, and when it’s best to use which type of video depending on your content and overall goal.
-Considering these options first will help your creative mind flow and set the tone for your entire video marketing strategy.
+Corporate videos have become a necessity in marketing plans because of their effectiveness to communicate a message.
+Deciding which type of video is best to convey your branded message is critical to how your viewers will interpret your message.
+From the start, it’s important to consider who your audience is, what message you want to get across to them, where your video will be published and most importantly, the overall goal of your video.

-The only downside to animation is production time, it can sometimes turn into a pretty long process getting the final cut delivered and perfected to the way you want it.
+The only downside to animation is that there are many steps along the way.
 When considering the time it takes to approve illustrations, voice overs, and the music or sound effects in your video, make sure to put extra time aside on your calendar to review the rough, fine, and final cuts.

 Here’s a list of the different types of animation styles to choose from:

-- 2D Motion Graphic Animation- 2D animation is the most traditional type of animation, where the height and width of illustrations are the focus, appearing more flat than a 3D animation.
+The most traditional style of animation, where the height and width of illustrations are the focus of the video.

-- Fast Draws- Also referred to as “whiteboard animations” and “quick draws,” Fast Draws convey your message through text and images being drawn out by hand on a white background.
+“Whiteboard animations” and “quick draws” convey your message through text and images being drawn by hand on a white background.

-- Kinetic Typography Animation- Kinetic Typography stands for “moving text”, incorporating animation to tell a story or explain an idea by bringing your script to life on screen word for word.
+Incorporate “moving text” into an animation to tell a story by bringing your script to life on screen word for word.